 If possible, lay some groundwork before letting your nanny go, make sure you do some research on what it might take to find a new nanny and try to have a plan in place if possible, whether that’s for backup care, or whether that’s planning for a new nanny search.

-As of the making of this video (March 2022), it remains a very tight nanny market because nanny care is still in high demand.
-So, keep in mind that finding your nanny’s replacement may take longer than average.
+In a tight nanny market, nanny care can remain in high demand, so keep in mind that finding your nanny’s replacement may take longer than average.

 Tip #3: Consider the contract